craftingcity/The-Known-World/Unplayed Characters/Eliza 'Elliot' O'Brien.md

 I worked at my Uncle's smithy, mostly as his assistant - moving tools, balancing books, gathering supplies, etc. Rarely he will make attempts to teach me his craft, and I am always eager to learn.
 This has given me some physical strength as well as the ability to perform simple arithmetic.

-Whenever I had time, I would spend time with Mary or play ball sports with the men of my city if we could not be together.
+Whenever I had time, I would spend it with Mary if I could.
+Otherwise, I played ball sports with the men of my city or read the works of Austen, Poe, or the Brontes.
 All my skills are quite suitable of a soldier.

 No.